hohmlearning/Multi-Linear-Regression-ADAM/README.md

 # Multi-Linear-Regression-ADAM
+Adressing drawbacks of SGD:
+- noise gradient to do calculating on batch size

+ADAM:
+- Momentum: Smooths the gradient
+- Momentum$^{2}$: Smooths the momentum

 ## Stochastic gradient descent
 ## Calculation the gradient
 With maximizing the Maximum Likelihood Estimation (MLE), the loss function, Sum of Squared Errors (SSE), is obtained: